Configuring Windows Firewall Ports and Exceptions

 Computer Configuration\Policies\Administrative Templates\Network\Network Connections\Windows Firewall\Standard Profile

 PDQ products use Server Message Block (SMB) to communicate with target computers.
-If you can manage remote computers using standard Windows' administration tools you should be set as far as ports go.
+If you can manage remote computers using standard Windows' administration tools you should have the correct ports already configured.
 The following ports are used by SMB:

 PDQ.com is a trademark of PDQ.com Corporation.
 All other product and company names are the property of their respective owners.